 What about this shot from The King’s Speech?
 Tom Hooper puts us right into the action.
 He uses the POV to accentuate the actual fear of public speaking and give us a glimpse into what the world looks like from the eyes of the aristocracy.

 Point of view shot movies

-But soon, point of view shot movies (aka "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
+After that, point of view shot movies (aka "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
 In 2008, Matt Reeves and Drew Goddard brought us the massive hit called Cloverfield that combined the point of view shot movie and the monster flick.
 With a cellphone in everyone's pocket, the idea that events like these could be captured from a first person POV makes even the most unbelievable that much more "real."